-Method 39: Sign the New Zealand Urban Design Protocol Become a signatory to the New Zealand Urban Design Protocol and develop a joint local authority urban design action plan.
-Policy 67 Implementation: Wellington Regional Council and city and district councils Method 40: Integrate public open space Identify gaps and opportunities to improve integration of public open space and develop a regionally agreed action plan.
-Policy 67 Implementation: Wellington Regional Strategy Method 41: Develop visions for the regionally significant centres Develop a vision for each regionally significant centre identified in policy 29, and formulate a statement about the role that each plays in contributing to an overall vision for the region.
-Policy 29 Implementation: Wellington Regional Strategy Method 42: Develop principles for retail activities Develop regional principles to manage the location of retail activities.
-Policy 29 Implementation: Wellington Regional Strategy Method 43: Analyse industrial employment locations Analyse factors and trends affecting supply and demand of industrial based employment locations.
-Policy 31 Implementation: Wellington Regional Strategy Method 44: Develop principles for rural-residential use and development Develop regional principles to guide the identification of areas suitable for rural-residential development and promote best practice rural-residential use and design.
-Policy 67 Implementation: Wellington Regional Strategy Method 45: Develop planning for each Regional Focus Area Develop growth and/or development frameworks or strategies for each Regional Focus Area.
-Policy 58 Implementation: Wellington Regional Strategy Method 46: Analyse the range and affordability of housing in the region Complete a regional analysis of housing, including range and affordability, and explore with private sector developers innovative housing design and/or developments that increase the range of types and affordability in the region.
-Policy 67 Implementation: Wellington Regional Strategy 4.5.4 Non-regulatory methods - identification and investigation Method 47: Investigate the use of transferable water permits Investigate whether allowing water permits to be transferred will provide a more equitable use of allocated water.
-Policy 65 Implementation: Wellington Regional Council Method 48: Investigate use of Maori names for rivers, lakes and places of cultural significance in the region Investigate ways in which Maori names for rivers, lakes and places of cultural significance in Policy 48 the Wellington region can be used the Wellington region can be used.

-$Implementation: Iwi\ authorities,\ Wellington\ Regional\ Council,\ and\ city\ and\ district\ councils$
+Method 39: Sign the New Zealand Urban Design Protocol

+Become a signatory to the New Zealand Urban Design Protocol and develop a joint local authority urban design action plan.

+Implementation: Wellington Regional Council and city and district councils

+Method 40: Integrate public open space

+Identify gaps and opportunities to improve integration and use of public open space and develop a regionally agreed action plan.

+Method 41: Develop visions for the regionally significant centres

+Develop a vision for each regionally significant centre identified in policy 29, and formulate a statement about the role that each plays in contributing to an overall-vision for the region.

+Method 42: Develop principles for retail activities

+Develop regional principles to manage the location of retail activities that are consistent with the provisions of Policy 29.

+Method 43: Analysis of industrial employment locations

+Comment [HV142]: Altered by consent order 28/09/11 Appeals: ENV-2010-WLG-00062 Analyse factors and trends affecting supply and demand of industrial based employment locations.

+Method 44: Develop principles for rural-residential use and development

+Develop regional principles to guide the identification of areas suitable for rural-residential development and promote best practice rural-residential use and design.

+Method 45: Develop strategies or development frameworks for each Regional Focus Area

+Develop growth and/or development frameworks or strategies for each Regional Focus Area.

+Method 46: Analysis of the range and affordability of housing in the region

+Complete a regional analysis of housing, including range and affordability, and explore with private sector developers innovative housing design and/or developments that increase the range of types and affordability in the region.

+4.5.4 Non-regulatory methods - identification and investigation

+Method 47: Investigate the use of transferable water permits

+Investigate whether allowing water permits to be transferred will provide a more equitable use of allocated water.

+Method 48: Investigate use of Maori names for rivers, lakes and places of cultural significance in the region

+Investigate ways in which Maori names for rivers, lakes and places of cultural significance in the Wellington region can be used.

+Implementation: Iwi authorities, Wellington Regional Council, and city and district councils